 On the outbreak of the Second World War Bloch joined the French Army.
 A book on his experiences, Strange Defeat, was published after the war.
 When Henri-Philippe Petain signed an armistice with Germany Bloch knew that as a Jew he would be a target for the Gestapo.
 Bloch tried but failed to get his family to the United States.

 Bloch now joined the French Resistance and by 1942 he was one of the leaders of the Francs-Tireur group.
 Bloch was captured by the Germans on 16th June 1944, and after being interrogated and tortured was executed with 27 other members of the resistance in a field outside Lyons.
-Books published after his death include The Historian's Craft and Feudal Society.
+Books published after his death include The Historian's Craft.